namin/argument-debugger/output.md

 **Revised Argument with Evidence and Resolutions:**

-"**Crime rates have demonstrably increased in our city.**
+"**Crime rates have increased in our city.**

 **Evidence:**
-*   **Official Police Data:** According to the latest quarterly report from the City Police Department, violent crime incidents (homicides, aggravated assaults, robberies) have risen by 18% compared to the same period last year.
-Property crimes (burglaries, vehicle thefts) have also seen a 12% increase.
-*   **Emergency Call Volume:** Our 911 dispatch center has reported a 25% surge in calls related to criminal activity over the past six months, indicating a higher frequency of incidents requiring police intervention.
+* **Official Police Data:** According to the [City Name] Police Department's annual report, there has been a [specific percentage, e.g., 15%] rise in reported violent crimes (assault, robbery) and a [specific percentage, e.g., 10%] increase in property crimes (burglary, theft) over the past year compared to the previous five-year average.
+* **Local News Reporting:** Multiple articles from [Local Newspaper Name] and segments on [Local TV Station Name] have highlighted this trend, often citing police statistics and community concerns.
-*   **Victim Surveys:** A recent community survey conducted by [Local University/Non-profit Name] found that 35% of residents reported being a victim of a crime or knowing someone who was, a significant increase from 20% in a similar survey conducted two years ago.
+* **Community Surveys:** A recent survey conducted by [Local Community Organization Name] found that [specific percentage, e.g., 70%] of residents feel less safe in their neighborhoods than they did five years ago, with many reporting personal experiences or observations of increased criminal activity.

 **Resolutions:**
-*   **Increased Police Presence:** We need to reallocate resources to increase visible police patrols in high-crime areas and implement community policing initiatives.
+* **Increased Police Presence:** Deploy more officers in high-crime areas.
-*   **Targeted Intervention Programs:** Invest in evidence-based programs that address root causes of crime, such as youth mentorship, job training, and mental health services.
-*   **Community Engagement:** Foster stronger partnerships between law enforcement and residents to encourage reporting and build trust.
-*   **Data-Driven Strategies:** Continuously analyze crime data to adapt strategies and deploy resources effectively."
+* **Community Watch Programs:** Support and expand neighborhood watch initiatives.
+* **Youth Engagement:** Fund after-school programs to deter youth involvement in crime.
+* **Mental Health Services:** Expand access to mental health and addiction support.
+* **Economic Opportunity:** Invest in job training and local business development."

 CLEAN ARGUMENT:
-Crime rates have demonstrably increased in our city.
-According to the latest quarterly report from the City Police Department, violent crime incidents have risen by 18% compared to the same period last year, and property crimes have seen a 12% increase.
-Our 911 dispatch center has reported a 25% surge in calls related to criminal activity over the past six months, indicating a higher frequency of incidents requiring police intervention.
-A recent community survey found that 35% of residents reported being a victim of a crime or knowing someone who was, a significant increase from 20% in a similar survey conducted two years ago.
-To effectively address this documented rise in criminal activity and ensure public safety, we need to hire more police officers.
+Crime rates have increased in our city.
+According to the [City Name] Police Department's annual report, there has been a [specific percentage, e.g., 15%] rise in reported violent crimes (assault, robbery) and a [specific percentage, e.g., 10%] increase in property crimes (burglary, theft) over the past year compared to the previous five-year average.
+Multiple articles from [Local Newspaper Name] and segments on [Local TV Station Name] have highlighted this trend, often citing police statistics and community concerns.
+A recent survey conducted by [Local Community Organization Name] found that [specific percentage, e.g., 70%] of residents feel less safe in their neighborhoods than they did five years ago, with many reporting personal experiences or observations of increased criminal activity.
+This documented increase in criminal activity and the resulting decline in public safety necessitates a direct and immediate response to restore order and deter further crime.
+Therefore, we need to hire more police officers.

 Parsing repaired argument...

 Parsed structure:
-- c1: Crime rates have demonstrably increased in our city. (premise)
+- c1: Crime rates have increased in our city. (premise)
-- c2: According to the latest quarterly report from the City Police Department, violent crime incidents have risen by 18% compared to the same period last year, and property crimes have seen a 12% increase. (premise)
-- c3: Our 911 dispatch center has reported a 25% surge in calls related to criminal activity over the past six months, indicating a higher frequency of incidents requiring police intervention. (premise)
+- c2: According to the [City Name] Police Department's annual report, there has been a [specific percentage, e.g., 15%] rise in reported violent crimes (assault, robbery) and a [specific percentage, e.g., 10%] increase in property crimes (burglary, theft) over the past year compared to the previous five-year average. (premise)
+- c3: Multiple articles from [Local Newspaper Name] and segments on [Local TV Station Name] have highlighted this trend, often citing police statistics and community concerns. (premise)
-- c4: A recent community survey found that 35% of residents reported being a victim of a crime or knowing someone who was, a significant increase from 20% in a similar survey conducted two years ago. (premise)
+- c4: A recent survey conducted by [Local Community Organization Name] found that [specific percentage, e.g., 70%] of residents feel less safe in their neighborhoods than they did five years ago, with many reporting personal experiences or observations of increased criminal activity. (premise)
+- c5: This documented increase in criminal activity and the resulting decline in public safety necessitates a direct and immediate response to restore order and deter further crime. (intermediate)
-- c5: To effectively address this documented rise in criminal activity and ensure public safety, we need to hire more police officers. (conclusion)
+- c6: we need to hire more police officers. (conclusion)
 - ['c2', 'c3', 'c4'] → c1 (inductive)
 - ['c1'] → c5 (causal)
+- ['c5'] → c6 (deductive)

 Re-analyzing logical structure...

-🔍 ISSUES FOUND (1):
+🔍 ISSUES FOUND (3):
-  - missing_link: No clear logical connection to reach c5
+  - unsupported_premise: Premise c2 needs supporting evidence
+  - unsupported_premise: Premise c3 needs supporting evidence
+  - unsupported_premise: Premise c4 needs supporting evidence

 ## EXAMPLE 3
 Argument: Video games cause violence.